 As an institution, we must remain vigilant in preserving our core missions and protect the learning and living experiences of our students, employees, patients and visitors.
 As a community, and as members of the Mizzou family, we must actively foster a culture where open, honest and respectful interactions are the expectation, not the exception.

-Launched in August 2020, the Bias Hotline is available to all faculty, staff, students and visitors at biashotline.ethicspoint.com or (844) 946-1837, 24/7 year-round.
+The Integrity and Accountability Hotline or (844)-469-6383 is available to all faculty, staff, students and visitors for reporting bias incidents 24/7 year-round.
 This hotline offers yet another method for reporting bias incidents – either experienced or witnessed – by members of our university community.
-It’s important to note that the Bias Hotline does not replace other methods for reporting concerns.
-Other reporting methods available to the university community include the Office for Civil Rights and Title IX and the UM System Integrity and Accountability Hotline.
+It’s important to note that the Integrity and Accountability Hotline does not replace other methods for reporting concerns.
+Other reporting methods available to the university community include the Office of Institutional Equity.

 If you experience, witness or suspect discriminatory behavior and/or conduct that conflicts with our University’s values, please take immediate action.
-If you are a student, discuss your concerns with your instructor, other university representatives or the Office for Civil Rights and Title IX.
+If you are a student, discuss your concerns with your instructor, other university representatives or the Office of Institutional Equity.
 If you are an employee, university policies require you to report any instance of discrimination or harassment of which you become aware, to the applicable Title IX Coordinator or Equity Officer.

 What is a bias incident?